xuyang61/Signant_assessment/README.md

 Code testability, how do you enforce it?
 How do you make sure that the product is testable?
     Delivery:  Testing and Testability.txt
-    I had put answers to these questions into file.
+    I had put answers of above several questions into file Testing and Testability.txt.

 Provide the following back as redistributable git repository.
 Testing Task: